hrr36-sdc-t2/pl61-data-generator-and-seeder/README.md

 query-mongo <column> <value>
 query-mysql <column> <value>
 ```
 Seed scripts accept optional arguments.
-Default settings insert a total of 10 million primary records and ~90 million secondary records in batch size of 1000 at a time.
+Default settings insert a total of 10 million primary records and ~90 million secondary records in batch sizes of 1000.

-Query script accet optional arguments.
-Default use a predetermined query.
+Query script accept optional arguments.
+Default uses a predetermined query.
 For MongoDB, query is on primary records.
 For MySQL, query is on secondary records.

+Respective databases are created if do not exist when seed scripts are run.

 ## Requirements